matthewjdenny/GERGM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed the URL in the README file so that it is in canonical form.
+* Fixed the clang-UBSAN memtest note.
-* Indicated the correction with a version bump to 0.11.1
+* Indicated the correction with a version bump to 0.11.2

 ## Test environments
 * local OS X install, R 3.3.3 and devel